 Violent to the max, the film is shot in stylized black-and-white, similar to Miller's "Sin City," with splashes of red and rust mixed in.
 The actors perform in front of a blue or green screen and backgrounds and special effects are added via computer.
 The result is a visually exciting film -- but one that's not for the squeamish.

 Extras: Plenty of deleted scenes and featurettes.
 (The History Channel's "Last Stand of the 300," also out this week, offers a more substantial look at the incident.)

 Bad boys, bad boys

 Blimey, the team that revived the undead with its splendid zombie spoof "Shaun of the Dead" is back with another off-kilter satire.
-"Hot Fuzz" targets quaint small towns and provincial cops, generating laughs even though its story falls a few rungs shy of
+"Hot Fuzz" targets quaint small towns and provincial cops, generating laughs even though its story falls a few rungs shy of a stepladder.

 Simon Pegg and Nick Frost, the oblivious leads in "Shaun," star.
 Pegg, who co-wrote both films with director Edgar Wright, plays a hotshot London cop who's packed off to a tiny village regularly voted the safest in the land.

 Teaming with a lunkheaded patrolman played by Frost, he steps into a melange of likely murders that everyone else dismisses as accidents.
 (A woman whose neck is sliced by garden shears must have fallen on them, the town's detectives insist.)
 Most of the humor's played off the new cop's frustration -- with eccentric townies and the genial sidekick tossed in as foils.